Paneer: Nutrition, Recipes, Health Benefits, & Side Effects

 Even if you have a weak digestive system, consuming paneer may cause these symptoms.
 Moreover, paneer contains casein, one of the two milk proteins (the other one is whey, which is separated from paneer).
 People can be allergic to casein, and consuming paneer may cause similar side effects along with respiratory issues, itching, and skin dryness (6).

 Paneer is known for its unique taste and the benefits it offers.
-Paneer’s nutrition profile is gaining the attention because of the numerous beneficial nutrients in it.
+Paneer’s nutrition profile is gaining attention because of the numerous beneficial nutrients in it.
 When added to your regular diet, paneer can prevent bone and tooth diseases as it is rich in calcium.
 In addition, it boosts immune health as it is rich in vitamin A, and it prevents pregnancy complications as it is loaded with calcium.
+These benefits of cottage cheese or paneer make it an excellent addition to a balanced diet.
 However, if you have lactose intolerance, paneer consumption should be avoided as it may negatively affect your health.

 Frequently Asked Questions